Umphrey's McGee: Safety in Numbers (2006–2008)

 On April 4, 2006, Umphrey's released their fourth studio effort, Safety In Numbers.
 They appeared on Jimmy Kimmel Live! alongside Huey Lewis in support of the new album on May 18, 2006.
 The band was featured at many of the major U.S. festivals throughout the summer, playing 129 shows before a three-night stand in Chicago for New Year's Eve.
 The Bottom Half, a 2-disc album compiled from the Safety in Numbers sessions, was released a year later on April 3, 2007.
 Near the end of 2006, Umphrey's began a program to provide complimentary tickets to audience tapers in exchange for their distributing the recordings digitally online.

 A live double-album titled Live at the Murat was released on October 16, 2007.
 The album was recorded over two nights at the Egyptian Room in the Murat Centre in Indianapolis, Indiana, on April 6–7, 2007.
 It received a 4-star review from Rolling Stone.
 The album also won a Jammy for best live album.

 The band's 2008 Halloween show was the first to feature a mash-up theme.
 Riffing on the idea of mash-ups popularized by DJs, they arrange new composition from 2–3 songs (a mix of covers and originals).
-This tradition has continued on Halloween every year since.
+This tradition continued on Halloween through 2016, culminating in the release of their dedicated mash-up studio album, Zonkey.